Alexander-Infante/cdk-bedrock-app/README.md

 - 2d.
 Follow the steps above (in 2c) to place in this plaintext value into SecretsManager
   - NOTE: Make sure you are in us-east-1
   - Secret name: `cdk-default-account`
-  - Secret plaintext value: <your AWS Account ID, found in the top right corner of the console>
+  - Secret plaintext value: <your AWS Account ID (a 12-digit number), click username in the top right of console to display>

 ![SecretsManager_Photo](photos/SecretsManager.png)